networknt/light-4j/docs/content/architecture/security.md

 the grant types we are using, please read this [article](https://github.com/networknt/undertow-oauth2/wiki/OAuth2-Introduction) first.

+Everyone’s excited about microservices, but actual implementation is sparse.
+Perhaps the reason is that people are unclear on how these services talk to one another; especially tricky is access management throughout a sea of independent services.

 While designing microserivces, big monolithic application is breaking down to smaller services that can be independently deployed or replaced.
 The final application will have more http calls than a single application, how can we protect these calls between services?